Barrel saunas vs cabin saunas

 • Ideal for tight spaces or gardens with limited footprint.

 Still, their distinctive look offers something visually appealing to small backyard and off-grid retreats.
+See also 5 Reasons You Should Consider a Outdoor Barrel Sauna.

 Heat Retention

 Barrels are efficient to heat but may lose warmth quickly.
 Traditional versions often lack insulation or vapor barriers, so they can be draftier in cold environments.
-However, many modern barrel saunas include internal insulation or protective "rain jackets" that drastically reduce heat loss
+However, many modern barrel saunas include internal insulation or protective "rain jackets" that drastically reduce heat loss.

 Drawbacks: Insulation and Weather Resilience